pdenno/wordnet/README.md

     "villain" "scoundrel" "sausage" "catch" "stop" "support"]
 ```

-The previous example have been merged into a single function now offered for
+The previous examples have been merged into a single function now offered for
 convenience:

 ```clj